hosting-io/wp-disable/readme.txt

 == Changelog ==
+= 2.2.3 =
+* Visual refresh: the Featherweight dashboard now uses the same hero-card treatment as Cache by Folium.
+* Folium suite overview now includes the live Cache by Folium plugin with its WordPress.org link.

 = 2.2.2 =
 * Fixed: "headers already sent" warning on REST, AJAX and feed requests when the DNS-prefetch option was enabled — the prefetch tags now print in the page head instead of at plugin load.
 * WordPress.org compliance pass: tightened escaping, i18n domains, file deletion, feed query handling, uninstall naming, script versioning, and Plugin Check warnings.